 How do states vary on modular home requirements?

 States can vary quite a bit on their specific modular home requirements.
 For instance, certain states, such as Louisiana, may not have state regulations for modular homes, so a home builder will submit construction plans to local regulators for review and approval.

-Other states, such as Georgia and Wisconsin, will require modular homes to be permanently installed without a steel frame.
+Other states will require modular homes to be permanently installed without a steel frame.
 North and South Carolina both have standards about the appearance of a modular home that regulate things like minimum roof pitch, overhang length and foundation wall requirements.
 Some states, like Tennessee, have less strict requirements and allow on-frame foundations and lower pitch roofs.

 These are just some examples of how states may vary on modular home requirements.
 Different regions may also have varying requirements for a modular home’s exterior appearance, roof pitch, foundation type and more.
 A modular home must also meet the local requirements of your neighborhood, otherwise the home cannot be constructed there.